pradiptak29/ServiceNow_GeminiAI_Integration/README.md

 # ServiceNow_GeminiAI_Integration
-To install this application in your instance, please replace the [API Key] with Gemini API Key in the script before importing the same in the system.
+Note: To install this application in your instance, please replace the [API Key] with the Gemini API Key in the script before importing the same in the system.